It is a type of supraglottic airway.

-A study by Ambesh et al. found significantly more complications with the laryngeal mask airway compared with an endotracheal tube.
+A study by Ambush et al. found significantly more complications with the laryngeal mask airway compared with an endotracheal tube.

 Assist Endotracheal Intubation Using Flexible Bronchoscopy

 Alternative and contingent options are needed to deal with a difficult airway.
-As mentioned, the intubating laryngeal mask airway has provided an important option for the clinician.
+The intubating laryngeal mask airway has provided an important opportunity for the clinician.

-Although laryngeal mask airways are designed as blind intubation devices, newer approaches have been reported to incorporate the flexible bronchoscope for airway management.
+Although laryngeal mask airways are designed as blind intubation devices, newer approaches have been reported incorporating the flexible bronchoscope for airway management.

-After laryngeal mask airway placement, a bronchoscope equipped with the Aintree catheter is directed into the laryngeal mask airway and through the glottis, and then the endotracheal tube is placed using the catheter as a guide.
+After laryngeal mask airway placement, a bronchoscope equipped with the Aintree catheter is directed into the laryngeal mask airway and through the glottis.
+Then the endotracheal tube is placed using the catheter as a guide.

-In pediatric literature, the combination of the flexible bronchoscope with the laryngeal mask airway to intubate the difficult airway has also been described.
+The pediatric literature has also described the combination of the flexible bronchoscope with the laryngeal mask airway to intubate the difficult airway.

 Pre or outside the hospital airway

 In the field, securing an airway can be paramount.
-In the “can’t ventilate, can’t intubate” situation, laryngeal mask airway can be life saving.
+A laryngeal mask airway can be life-saving in the “can’t ventilate, can’t intubate” situation.

 A laryngeal mask airway can be used for transport until a definitive airway can be obtained.